ice1000/guest0x0/.github/README.md

 ![image](https://user-images.githubusercontent.com/16398479/166834889-07041e0e-db7b-41b4-9081-282ab40b8e70.png)

+Added some tests for cofibration substitution, fixed some pretty-printing bugs.
 Below is a snippet that already works in old versions:

 ```
 def transId (A : U) (a : A) : Eq A a ((\i.
 A) #{1=1} a) => refl A a